Toni Willé: Childhood

 Toni is the third daughter of Marie Verheijen and Toon Veldpaus.
 Toon died from Hodgkin's disease shortly before Toni's birth, when her sister Marianne was two years old and Betty was only one.
 Three years later her mother Marie married Stefan Kowalczyk, a Polish miner who came to the Netherlands in 1948 to work in the coal mines after serving in the US Army in Germany.
 He brought up the children and promoted their music talents.

-When Toni, Betty and Marianne were six, seven and eight the family moved to Treebeek, a city quarter in Brunssum in the south-east Netherlands.
+When Toni, Betty and Marianne were six, seven and eight, the family moved to Treebeek, a city quarter in Brunssum in the south-east Netherlands.
 At the annual children's festivities of Sinterklaas, he bought them each an acoustic guitar and engaged Ben Keuzenkamp as guitar tutor.
-With guitars they performed during carnivals, talent scoutings and parties as The Singing Sisters.
+With guitars, they performed during carnivals, talent scoutings and parties as The Singing Sisters.
 It was during this time that their characteristic close harmony style singing came into being.
 Their repertoire initially consisted mostly of German pop songs.
-However they say, this kind of music soon ended with the arrival of the Beatles.
+However they say, this kind of music soon ended with the arrival of The Beatles.

 A few years later, Keuzenkamp introduced the sisters to 18-year-old Werner Theunissen, a guitarist from 'The Entertainers' whom he got in touch with through an ad in the papers.
-Werner taught them a lot of new guitar chords and acquainted them with contemporary pop music.
+Theunissen acquainted them with contemporary pop music.
 It was then that they became a proper girl band with Betty on solo guitar, Marianne on bass, Toni on vocals and a friend Tonny Jeroense on drums.